RenderCard - From my blog need to a public OG API

 - Featured images for articles

-- Consistent visual style across posts
+- A consistent style across posts

 From internal tool to public API

-Why keep this locked inside one project?
+Why keep this inside one project?

 Base endpoint: